balena-io/docs/pages/learn/accounts/enterprise-sso.md

 ### Setting up a new SAML user

 To log in using your enterprise SAML authentication, you must first have or [create](https://dashboard.balena-cloud.com/signup) a standard balenaCloud account using your company email address.
-Once logged in to this account, navigate to your [user preferences](https://dashboard.balena-cloud.com/preferences/details) and enable Enterprise SSO for your account.
+Once logged in to this account, navigate to your [user preferences](https://dashboard.balena-cloud.com/preferences/details) and click "Enable" in the "Enterprise SSO" section.
 <!-- TODO: Update to latest screenshot -->
 <img alt="User preferences with enable SSO button highlighted" src="/img/common/saml/merge-account-accept.png" width="100%">